T-Lind/ptcr/README.md

-# Exploring Alternative Cost Mechanisms for Probabilistic Planning
+# Probabilistic Planning for Optimal Policies

 ### Author: T-Lind

+## Introduction
+This project, developed by T-Lind, is an implementation and extension of the work by Dylan A. Shell and Hazhar Rahmani on optimal policies for narrative observation of unpredictable events.
+It focuses on scenarios where a robot, or any observer, has to monitor an uncertain process over time, choosing what to pay attention to based on a set of constraints.

+The project introduces a cost-based optimization approach, where the optimal policy is the one that reduces the most amount of cost while still satisfying the constraints of the problem.
+This could mean minimizing the distance a robot travels, reducing its wear and improving its efficiency, or minimizing the amount of time it takes to complete a certain task.

+The cost is implemented in a matrix, so that the transition from state to state in the model incurs a certain cost.
+This is then paired with an optimization algorithm that factors in the state-state optimization, allowing the robot to minimize the cost it incurs while still satisfying the constraints of the problem.

+This project is useful for developers and researchers working on robotics, automation, and any field where decision-making under uncertainty is crucial.
+It provides a practical approach to probabilistic planning, with a focus on cost optimization.

 ## Overview
+This work implements and extends the work of Dylan A. Shell and Hazhar Rahmani in their paper ["Planning to chronicle: Optimal policies for narrative observation of unpredictable events"](https://journals.sagepub.com/doi/pdf/10.1177/02783649211069154).
+An excerpt from the paper is as follows:

 "An important class of applications entails a robot monitoring, scrutinizing, or recording the evolution of an uncertain time-extended process.
 This sort of situation leads to an interesting family of planning problems in which the robot is limited in what it sees and must, thus, choose what to pay attention to.
 The distinguishing characteristic of this setting is that the robot has influence over what it  captures via its sensors, but exercises no causal authority over the evolving process.
-As such, the robot’s objective is to observe the underlying process and to produce a ‘chronicle’ of occurrent events, subject to a goal specification of the sorts of event sequences that may be of interest.
+As such, the robot's objective is to observe the underlying process and to produce a 'chronicle' of current events, subject to a goal specification of the sorts of event sequences that may be of interest.
 This paper examines variants of such problems when the robot aims to collect sets of observations to meet a rich specification of their sequential structure.
-We study this class of problems by modeling a stochastic process via a variant of a hidden Markov model, and specify the event sequences of interest as a regular language, developing a vocabulary of ‘mutators’ that enable sophisticated requirements to be expressed.
+We study this class of problems by modeling a stochastic process via a variant of a hidden Markov model, and specify the event sequences of interest as a regular language, developing a vocabulary of 'mutators' that enable sophisticated requirements to be expressed.
 Under different suppositions about the information gleaned about the event model, we formulate and solve different planning problems.
 The core underlying idea is the construction of a product between the event model and a specification automaton.